FAQs About Roller Skate Wheels, Bearings, and More

 Do not worry about the holes, these bubbles do not affect the performance of the wheels and in fact, they prove that the material is truly POLY BD which enhances the performance of the wheels on skating surfaces.

-3) Feel the nut with your fingers to test the tightness.
+- Feel the nut with your fingers to test the tightness.
+If you can turn the locknut with your fingers, they need to be replaced with new locknuts.
 Loosen or tighten as needed.
 A medium tightness is recommended.